-The DBU school counselor certificate program is designed for the graduate student who possesses a master's and/or doctoral degree in a non-counseling field and is pursuing the standard school counselor certification only.
+The DBU school counselor certificate program, Track II, is designed for the graduate student who possesses a master's and/or doctoral degree in a non-counseling field and is pursuing the standard school counselor certification only.
 This all-level certificate allows an individual to be considered for a school counseling position.
+Applicants must provide a service record indicating two years of teaching experience in an accredited and approved school if they are seeking the Texas Standard School Counselor Certificate.

+rrequired cours ses (excluding prefequisites).
 COUN 5382 Counseling Theories and Techniques EDSC 5311 Developmental Psychology EDSC 6310 Pre-Practicum for School Counseling EDSC 6312 Appraisal in Counseling and Development EDUC 5310 Introduction to Exceptional Learners COUN 5383 Group Counseling EDSC 6314 Curriculum Organization for Guidance Programs EDSC 6315 Administration of Guidance and Counseling Programs EDSC 6316 Practicum for School Counseling